-- A. Information on the level of achievement of their child(ren) on the required State academic assessments: and - B. Timely notice that the parent's child has been assigned, or has been taught for four or more consecutive weeks by, a teacher who does not meet applicable State certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.
+- A. Information on the level of achievement of their child(ren) on the required State academic assessments; and - B. Timely notice if the student is assigned to a teacher who is not Properly Certified or Licensed for more than four (4) consecutive weeks.